Economic Benefits and Marketing Implications of Co-Labeling Strategies for Small Organic Producers

 Objective 1: To estimate consumers’ perceptions, intention to purchase and willingness to pay using several co-labeling strategies and to determine resulting market segments.

-• Our findings also underscore that price or an indication of origin predominantly guide nearly half of buyers’ choices.
+• Price or an indication of origin predominantly guides nearly half of our southern buyers’ choices.

 • We find that most buyers substitute organic and CNG while a few would consistently choose the same production practice option.

-• Additionally, we find that the premium for CNG is superior to the organic one.
+• The premium for CNG is slightly superior to the organic one.

 • Buyers’ preference on a combination of farm reputation, indication of “local” origin and a well-known production practice certification such as CNG or USDA Organic.

-• Older respondents and respondents with a higher degree of education value produce grown in and around “their area” over state and country origins.
+• Older respondents and respondents with a higher degree of education value produce grown within their state over neighboring states and more distant origins.

 Objective 2: To evaluate communication content effectiveness in conveying sustainable values for various labels (i.e. Georgia Organics, Georgia Grown and other specific “locally grown” programs), to determine market coverage effectiveness in terms of direct marketing channels accessed (i.e. farmers’ markets, CSAs, and online), and to gauge geographical reach (within Georgia and surrounding states).